Angle-Tuned Gross-Neveu Quantum Criticality in Twisted Bilayer Graphene: A Quantum Monte Carlo Study: Results

-We also compute spectral functions $A(\bk,\omega)$ using the stochastic analytic continuation (SAC)~\cite{Sandvik1998Stochastic,beachIdentifying2004} of the imaginary-time Green's functions obtained in CFMC.
-The computational scheme is explained in detail in Methods section and here we only mention that such QMC+SAC have been successfully applied in previous momentum-space QMC simulations to reveal the ground state and finite temperature single-particle and collective excitation spectra of the TBG systems~\cite{panDynamical2022,zhangSuperconductivity2021,huangEvolution2024,panThermodynamic2023}.
-Our obtained spectra for the $15\times 15$ system are shown in Fig.~\ref{fig:fig1} (g), (h) and (i), where we have chosen the high-symmetry path inside the mBZ that scans through the $\bK_2$ point to highlight the different natures of the states across the transition.
-Fig.~\ref{fig:fig1} (g) is inside the IVC state at the MA and the spectrum shows clear upper and lower Hubbard bands for the insulating ground state.
-Fig.~\ref{fig:fig1} (h) is closer to the critical angle $\Theta_\c$ and the insulating gap is closing at the Dirac point $\bK_2$.
-Fig.~\ref{fig:fig1} (i) is at $1.25\degree$ thus inside the Dirac semimetal phase, and the linear dispersion originating from the Dirac points manifests itself.
-Note that the peak positions and the spectral weights of $A(\bk,\omega)$ are in full consistency with our 2-mode approximation in Fig.~\ref{fig:fig1} (d), (e) and (f).
+Spectral functions $A(\bk,\omega)$ are also computed using the stochastic analytic continuation (SAC)~\cite{Sandvik1998Stochastic,beachIdentifying2004}, the computational scheme of which is explained in detail in Methods section.
+Such a QMC+SAC scheme has been successfully applied in previous momentum-space QMC simulations to reveal the ground state and finite-temperature single-particle and collective excitation spectra of the TBG systems~\cite{panDynamical2022,zhangSuperconductivity2021,huangEvolution2024,panThermodynamic2023}.
+Our obtained spectra for the $15\times 15$ system are shown in Fig.~\ref{fig:fig2} (g), (h) and (i), where we have chosen a high-symmetry path inside the mBZ that scans through the $\bK_2$ point to highlight the different natures of the states across the transition.
+The peak positions of $A(\bk,\omega)$ are in full consistency with those from the 2-mode approximation in Fig.~\ref{fig:fig2} (d), (e) and (f).
+Fig.~\ref{fig:fig2} (g) is inside the KIVC state at MA and the spectrum shows clear upper and lower Hubbard bands for the insulating ground state.
+Fig.~\ref{fig:fig2} (h) is close to the critical angle $\Theta_\c$ and the insulating gap is closing at the Dirac point $\bK_2$.
+Fig.~\ref{fig:fig2} (i) is at $1.25\degree$ thus inside the DSM phase, and the linear dispersion originating from the Dirac point manifests itself.